PanosEconomou/notes/Defects/Twisting.md

 $$
 \text{QFT}: \text{Spacetimes} \times  \text{Probes} \to \mathbb{C}.
 $$
 We usuallt assume that any spacetime has no boundary.
-But often hte main idea is to split the spacetime at some spacelike slice, define a Hilbert space there, and then write the correlation functions as inner products of the states in the Hilebert space.
-In fact there is a general theorem (the aptly named Hilbert space reconstruction theorem) that says that if you have correlation functions satisfying things like “locality”, etc. then there is a separable Hilbert space that gives rize to them as inner products.
+But often the main idea is to split the spacetime at some spacelike slice, define a Hilbert space there, and then write the correlation functions as inner products of the states in the Hilbert space.
+In fact there is a general theorem (the aptly named Hilbert space reconstruction theorem) that says that if you have correlation functions satisfying things like “locality”, etc. then there is a separable Hilbert space that gives rise to them as inner products.

 Under this splitting though, we can rethink our $QFT$ map.
 We can define the map $Z$ that roughly takes in a manifold $\Sigma$, a set of probes/data $\Psi$ on that manifold, and then it spits out a state on the Hilbert space that lives on the boundary of the manifold $\mathbb{H}(\partial \Sigma)$
 $$